Aer Lingus Flight 712

-Aer Lingus Flight 712 crashed en route from Cork to London on 24 March 1968 killing all 61 passengers and crew.
-The aircraft, a Vickers Viscount 803 named "St. Phelim", crashed into the sea off Tuskar Rock, County Wexford.
+Aer Lingus Flight 712 crashed en route from Cork to London on 24 March 1968, killing all 61 passengers and crew.
+The aircraft, a Vickers Viscount 803 named St. Phelim, crashed into the sea off Tuskar Rock, County Wexford.
 Although the investigation into the crash lasted two years, a cause was never determined.
 Causes proposed in several investigative reports include possible impact with birds, a missile or target drone, or mechanical and structural failures.

-Aer Lingus still uses this flight number for a daily flight from Cork to London Heathrow, contrary to airline convention of discontinuing a flight number following a crash.
-The route is operated with an aircraft from the Airbus A320 family.